philliplab/MotifBinner/inst/mislabel_investigation.md

 ## Testing strategy

 We need to test the system using bins with known answers.

+### Test Data

 As always, the design data structure for the test data is important.
 Use a structure like this:

 ```r